 - Power = Change in work/Change in time

 - Velocity = Change in position/Change in time (dx/dt)

 Boost your Math Skills

 If you wish to excel in Physics, you cannot avoid Mathematical elements as they are interrelated.
-Which means, if you master Math, your job is half done!
-Ask your online Math tutor to teach you that formulas and concepts which are related to physics as this will help you out in future.
+This means, if you master Math, your job is half done!
+Ask your online Maths tutor to teach you that formulas and concepts which are related to physics as this will help you out in the future.

 Drawings and Mind Mapping

 You can use creative drawings to learn Physics.
 It’s one of the best ways to remember something which you have learned.
 We have already given you an insight into “7 learning styles” which also discuss the same practice.